 Discuss your plans with the seller and lender to see how quickly you’d be able to close the loan and pay the seller if you win.
 A property that’s not safe to live in will require some type of home improvement loan.

 Whether you’re researching rates or looking to buy a home, Credible is here to help.
-You can compare prequalified rates from our partner lenders in just a few minutes using the table below.
+You can compare our partner lenders in just a few minutes using the table below.

 Step 3: Decide how much you’re willing to bid